pfrazee/json-lz/README.md

 Simple self-describing JSON.
 Includes tools to:

  - Identify the schemas of JSON documents,
- - Transform between schema-vocabularies, and
+ - Transform between schemas, and
  - Detect ambiguities and abort.

 See [DESIGN.md](DESIGN.md) for more information.